TonnyL/Awesome_APIs/README.md

 + [AT&T M2X](https://m2x.att.com/developer/documentation/v2/overview) - M2X's RESTful API streamlines the connection between devices and the M2X service, allowing you to build applications and services that leverage time-series data analytics and distributed, high-availability time-series data storage, to deliver meaningful information to your customers and end-users and build IOT and M2M solutions without managing your own storage infrastructure.
 + [Bitbucket](https://developer.atlassian.com/cloud/bitbucket/) - Bitbucket is a web-based hosting service that is owned by Atlassian, used for source code and development projects that use either Mercurial or Git revision control systems.
 + [bitly](https://dev.bitly.com/) - bitly is the easiest and most fun way to save, share and discover links from around the web.
-+ [BrewereyDB](http://www.brewerydb.com/developers) - BreweryDB was made by developers, for developers.
-Our vast collection of data can be accessed via our free API.
-We want to encourage you to build the most awesome beer application, with the most reliable data available.
 + [Buddy](https://buddy.works/api/reference/getting-started/overview) - Buddy is a Continuous Integration service.
 It supports GitHub, Bitbucket, and Gitlab projects.
 Automate the lifecycle of web & Docker apps: Build, Test & Deploy.
 + [Bugzilla](https://wiki.mozilla.org/Bugzilla:REST_API) - Bugzilla is a Web-based general-purpose bugtracker and testing tool originally developed and used by the Mozilla project, and licensed under the Mozilla Public License.
 + [CircleCI](https://circleci.com/docs/api/v1-reference/) - The CircleCI API is a RESTful, fully-featured API that allows you to access all information and trigger all actions in CircleCI.
 + [Coding](https://open.coding.net/) - Access to https://coding.net/ .
 + [diycode](https://www.diycode.cc/api) - Access to https://www.diycode.cc/ .
 + [gank.io](http://gank.io/api) - Access to API of http://gank.io/ .(**Missing English Docs**)
-+ [GitHub](https://developer.github.com/v3/) - Access to activity, gists, git data, integrations, issues, migration, miscellaneous, organizations, projects, pull requests, reations, repositories, search, users and enterprise.
++ [GitHub](https://developer.github.com/v3/) - The world's leading software development platform.
 + [Gitter](https://developer.gitter.im/docs/welcome) - Chat tools for GitHub.
 + [GitLab](https://docs.gitlab.com/ee/api/README.html) - Automate GitLab via a simple and powerful API.
 + [Google Play Developer](https://developers.google.com/android-publisher/) - The Google Play Developer API allows you to perform a number of publishing and app-management tasks.
-It includes two components: [The Subscriptions and In-App Purchases API](https://developers.google.com/android-publisher/#subscriptions) lets you manage in-app purchases and subscriptions.
-[The Publishing API](https://developers.google.com/android-publisher/#publishing) lets you upload and publish apps, and perform other publishing-related tasks.
 + [IPInfo.io](https://ipinfo.io/developers) - Use the ipinfo.io IP lookup API to quickly and simply integrate IP geolocation into your script or website.
 + [Laravel China](https://laravel-china.org/topics/3097) - Access to API of https://laravel-china.org/ .(**Missing English Docs**)
 + [openHAB](https://github.com/openhab/openhab1-addons/wiki/REST-API) - The REST API of openHAB serves different purposes.
 It can be used to integrate openHAB with other systems as it allows read access to items and item states as well as status updates or the sending of commands for items.
 Furthermore, it gives access to the sitemaps, so that it is the interface to be used by remote user interfaces (e.g. fat clients or fully Javascript based web clients).
 + [oschina](http://www.oschina.net/openapi) - Access to API of https://oschina.net/ .(**Missing English Docs**)
 + [Particle](https://docs.particle.io/reference/api/) - The Particle Cloud API is a REST API.
-+ [QR Code Generator](http://goqr.me/api/) - You can generate and decode / read QR code graphics with our QR code generator web API at api.qrserver.com.
++ [QR Code Generator](http://goqr.me/api/) - You can generate and decode / read QR code graphics with the QR code generator web API at api.qrserver.com.
 + [Ruby China](https://ruby-china.org/api-doc/) - Access to API of https://ruby-china.org/ .(**Missing English Docs**)
-+ [StackExchange](https://api.stackexchange.com/docs) Access to the data of Stack Exchange API.
++ [StackExchange](https://api.stackexchange.com/docs) Access to Stack Exchange API.
 + [SVN](https://subversion.apache.org/docs/api/1.8/) - This documentation covers the public APIs provided by the Subversion libraries.
 It is intended mainly for programmers, both those working on Subversion itself, as well as developers of 3rd-party applications intending to use these APIs.
 + [TravisCI](https://docs.travis-ci.com/api/) - This is the API used by the official Travis CI web interface, so everything the web ui is able to do can also be accomplished via the API.
 + [upyun](http://docs.upyun.com/api/developer_guide/) - Access to API of https://www.upyun.com/ .(**Missing English Docs**)